For founders and product teams

 Their current workaround is a spreadsheet

-Each template is designed around a specific validation question.
+Each template is built around a specific validation question.
 Pick the ones that match where you are in the process.

 Problem Validation